Which platform do you work with?

 How do I pay you?

 All payments are graciously accepted through Paypal.
-For standard orders, my payment schedule is as follows: a non-refundable deposit of $175 is required to complete your booking and guarantee your spot on my design queue.
+For standard orders, my payment schedule is as follows: a non-refundable deposit (25% of project fee) is required to complete your booking and guarantee your spot on my design queue.
 50% of the remaining balance is due at the beginning of the design process, and the remaining 50% is due prior to launch.
 Please see my design terms for details on rush order and a la carte payment schedules.

 I’ve already purchased a domain.
 Can I use it?